 - Red, white, and blue paper lanterns

-- Red, white, and blue balloons tied to the mailbox, porch, or other area of the house and property
+- Red, white, and blue balloons tied to the mailbox, porch, or other areas of the house and property

 - Red, white, and blue streamers in the house and on the porch

-Just remember to be responsible with your outdoor decorations – it’s definitely not patriotic to litter!
+Just remember to be responsible with your outdoor decorations – it’s not patriotic to litter!

-Are there any history-focused celebrations being held in your community?
-Find a re-enactments to attend or other activities to participate in.
+Are there any history-focused celebrations in your community?
+Find a re-enactment to attend or other patriotic activities in which to participate.
 You can even organize your own event.
-In your own family, celebrate the history of Independence Day by having family members read sections of the Declaration of Independence aloud.
+In your family, celebrate the history of Independence Day by having family members read sections of the Declaration of Independence aloud.
 Check your local library for books about America’s history that you can read to your kids or that your older kids might enjoy reading themselves.

-In lieu of fireworks, you can set off sparklers and other fun items that snap, spark, or otherwise produce a sparkling effect without the concerns of fireworks.
+In place of fireworks, you can set off sparklers and other fun items that snap, spark, or otherwise produce a sparkling effect without the concerns of fireworks.

 Independence Day BBQ Recipes

-Hosting or attending a cookout is the quintessential American thing to do on Independence Day.
+Hosting or attending a cookout is the quintessential American thing to do on the Fourth of July.
 Here are some ideas for food – from classic to nontraditional – to serve at the big bash.

 There is nothing wrong with going strictly traditional here – burgers, hot dogs, and steaks are simple and delicious.
 But if you want to get a bit creative, try some of these main course ideas.

 For an Asian flavor, the kabobs could include chunks of chicken, bell peppers, and onions with a soy sauce or teriyaki marinade/baste.
-Greek kabobs could have grilled chicken and onion chunks flavored with lemon juice, olive oil, and Greek herbs, and put on the skewer with grape tomatoes and topped with feta cheese.
+Greek kabobs could consist of grilled chicken and onion chunks flavored with lemon juice, olive oil, and Greek herbs, and put on the skewer with grape tomatoes topped with feta cheese.

-Ribs – Barbecued ribs are a traditional American favorite for the Fourth of July.
+Ribs – Barbecued ribs are a traditional American favorite for Independence Day.
 Baste them well with sauce if you like, and serve with grilled corn.

-Pork Barbecue – If you don’t want to grill ribs, you can grill a pork roast, then carve it up and serve it with barbecue sauce on buns.
+Pork Barbecue – If you don’t want to grill ribs, you can cook a pork roast, then carve it up and serve it with barbecue sauce on buns.

-Grilled vegetables are really special.
-You can grill just about any veggie, but for Independence Day, why not focus on American veggies like potatoes and corn?
-(While corn is a grain, it is usually served as a vegetable at your average barbecue.)
+Grilled vegetables are special.
+You can cook just about any veggie, but for Independence Day, why not focus on American veggies like potatoes and corn?
+(While corn is a grain, it is typically served as a vegetable at your average barbecue.)

-Before grilling, toss potato wedges in oil, salt and pepper.
-Lay them on the grill and cook until they are browned.
-Corn really does not need any particular flavoring during grilling – just lay shucked ears on the grill and turn them often.
+Before grilling, toss potato wedges in oil, salt, and pepper.
+Lay them on the grill and cook until they brown.
+Corn does not need any particular flavoring during grilling – just lay shucked ears on the rack and turn them often.
 Brush with melted butter when done.

 Apple pie, of course, is traditional American fare, and presenting one at a barbecue will undoubtedly please your guests.
 There are other creative ideas for desserts, too.

-Dip fruit in melted white chocolate.
-Then melt more white chocolate and divide it into two portions.
-Color one portion red and the other blue, then drizzle over the white chocolate-dipped fruit.
+Dip fruit in melted white chocolate, then melt more white chocolate and divide it into two portions.
+Color one portion red and the other blue, and drizzle over the white-chocolate-dipped fruit.

 Mix mini marshmallows with blueberries and strawberries for a sweet fruit salad.

-Watermelon served alone makes a great dessert, or you could dress it up a bit by carving it into a basket shape and filling it with fruit.
+Watermelon served alone makes a great dessert, or you could dress it up by carving the watermelon into a basket shape and filling it with fruit.